xElkomy/apkX/README.md

 Send analysis results directly to your Discord channel:
 1. Create a webhook in your Discord server
 2. Use the `-wh` flag with your webhook URL
-3. Results will be sent as a file attachment with a summary message
+3. Both JSON and HTML reports will be sent as file attachments with a summary message
+4. JSON report for programmatic access and HTML report for human-readable visualization

 ## Cache Management 💾
 APK decompilations are cached in `~/.apkx/cache/` for faster repeated analysis: